-Monitoring Coagulation Markers in Patients with COVID-19:
+Monitoring Coagulation Markers in Patients With COVID-19

-- Non-hospitalized patients with COVID-19 should not routinely be tested for measures of coagulopathy, such as D-dimer level, prothrombin time, fibrinogen level, and platelet count (AIII).
-Although abnormalities of these markers have been associated with worse outcomes, there is a lack of prospective data demonstrating that they can be used for risk stratification in those who are asymptomatic or those with mild SARS-CoV-2 infection. - Hematologic and coagulation parameters are commonly measured in hospitalized patients with COVID-19.
-Nevertheless, there are currently insufficient data to recommend for or against using such data to guide management decisions (BIII).
+- Nonhospitalized patients with COVID-19 should not routinely be tested for markers of coagulopathy, such as D-dimer level, prothrombin time, fibrinogen level, and platelet count (AIII).
+Although abnormalities of these markers have been associated with worse outcomes, there is a lack of prospective data demonstrating that they can be used to predict the risk of VTE in those who are asymptomatic or who have mild SARS-CoV-2 infection. - In hospitalized patients with COVID-19, hematologic and coagulation parameters are commonly measured; however, there are currently insufficient data to recommend either for or against using such data to guide management decisions.

-Managing Coagulopathy in Patients with COVID-19
+Managing Antithrombotic Therapy in Patients With COVID-19

-Selection of Anticoagulant or Antiplatelet Drugs for Patients with COVID-19:13
+Selection of Anticoagulant or Antiplatelet Drugs for Patients With COVID-19

-- Any time anticoagulant or antiplatelet therapy is being used, consideration must be given to potential drug-drug interactions with other concomitant drugs (AIII).
-The University of Liverpool has collated a list of drug interactions. - Low molecular weight heparin or unfractionated heparin may be preferred in hospitalized, critically ill patients because of their shorter half-lives, ability to be administered intravenously or subcutaneously, and fewer drug-drug interactions compared with oral anticoagulants (AIII). - Outpatients receiving warfarin who are unable to get international normalized ratio monitoring during isolation may be candidates for direct oral anticoagulant therapy.
-Patients with mechanical heart valves, ventricular assist devices, valvular atrial fibrillation, or antiphospholipid antibody syndrome or patients who are lactating should continue treatment with warfarin therapy (AIII).
+- Whenever anticoagulant or antiplatelet therapy is used, potential drug-drug interactions with other concomitant drugs must be considered (AIII).
+The University of Liverpool has collated a list of drug interactions. - In hospitalized, critically ill patients, low molecular weight heparin or unfractionated heparin is preferred over oral anticoagulants because of their shorter half-lives, ability to be administered intravenously or subcutaneously, and fewer drug-drug interactions (AIII).

-Chronic Anticoagulant or Antiplatelet Therapy:
+Chronic Anticoagulant or Antiplatelet Therapy

-• Patients with COVID-19 who are taking anticoagulant or antiplatelet therapy for underlying medical conditions should continue their treatment unless significant bleeding develops or other contraindications are present (AIII).
+- COVID-19 outpatients receiving warfarin who are in isolation and thus unable to get international normalized ratio monitoring may be candidates for switching to direct oral anticoagulant therapy.
+Patients with mechanical heart valves, ventricular assist devices, valvular atrial fibrillation, or antiphospholipid antibody syndrome or patients who are lactating should continue treatment with warfarin (AIII). - Hospitalized patients with COVID-19 who are taking anticoagulant or antiplatelet therapy for underlying medical conditions should continue their treatment unless significant bleeding develops or other contraindications are present (AIII).

-Patients with COVID-19 Who Are Managed as Outpatients:
+Patients with COVID-19 Who Are Managed as Outpatients

-• For non-hospitalized patients with COVID-19, anticoagulant or antiplatelet therapy should not be initiated for VTE prophylaxis or at therapeutic doses (AIII).
+• For nonhospitalized patients with COVID-19, anticoagulants and antiplatelet therapy should not be initiated for the prevention of VTE or arterial thrombosis unless the patient has other indications for the therapy or is participating in a clinical trial (AIII).

-Hospitalized Patients with COVID-19:
+Hospitalized Patients With COVID-19